animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-In {sdg-name}, a Spring `Cache` corresponds directly to a {data-store-name} Region.
+In Spring Data for GemFire, a Spring `Cache` corresponds directly to a GemFire Region.
 The Region must exist before any caching annotated application service methods are called.
 This is true for any of Spring’s caching annotations (that is, `@Cacheable`, `@CachePut` and `@CacheEvict`) that identify the cache to use in the service operation.